Trump Tweets 'Deepest Sympathies' After John McCain's Death

 “My deepest sympathies and respect go out to the family of Senator John McCain.
 Our hearts and prayers are with you!” he tweeted.

-Trump reelection campaign later released a statement that read: “All of us at the Trump Campaign offer our sincere condolences to the family of Senator John McCain following his passing this evening.
+Trump’s reelection campaign later released a statement that read: “All of us at the Trump Campaign offer our sincere condolences to the family of Senator John McCain following his passing this evening.
 We encourage all Americans to take the opportunity to remember Senator McCain and his family in their prayers on this sad occasion.”

 When asked for an official statement on McCain’s death, the White House referred to Trump’s tweet.